10 Benefits of Pilates

 9. Aids Lymphatic Drainage

-The lymphatic system is a key part of our immune system which is primarily used to recognise and eliminate bodily waste and toxins.
-The cellular waste products are carried around the body in the lymph fluid (similar to blood) into the lymph nodes.
+The lymphatic system is a key part of our immune system, which is primarily used to recognise and eliminate bodily waste and toxins.
+Cellular waste products are carried around the body in lymph fluid (similar to blood) into the lymph nodes.
 However, unlike your blood circulatory system, there is no heart to pump blood around your body.
-The lymphatic system requires muscular contractions, breathing and good digestion to flow around the body.
+The lymphatic system requires muscular contractions, breathing, and good digestion to flow around the body.

 The lymph movement is important for a functioning immune system and getting rid of waste and toxins from your body.
-Exercise is the best form of lymphatic drainage and Pilates is unique as it focuses on moving joints in different planes with twisting and rotating movements.
-The main lymph nodes are located by your joints so flowing movements that articulate these joints will theoretically help with your lymphatic drainage and help optimise your immune system.
-Pregnancy Pilates can be particularly useful as congestion issues when pregnant like swollen ankles are common.
+Exercise is the best form of lymphatic drainage, and Pilates is unique as it focuses on moving joints in different planes with twisting and rotating movements.
+The main lymph nodes are located near your joints, so flowing movements that articulate these joints will help with your lymphatic drainage and help optimise your immune system.
+Pregnancy Pilates can be particularly useful as congestion issues, such as swollen ankles, are common when pregnant.

 10. Boosts Energy Levels

-Exercise is known to boost not only your body’s fitness level but also your energy levels.
-When you are exercising you experience an increase in your endorphins.
-These are natural hormones that get released when we are doing exercise that requires a burst of energy and they also make us feel good.
+Exercise is known to boost not only your body’s fitness level but also your energy level.
+When you exercise, you experience an increase in your endorphins.
+These are natural hormones that get released when we are doing exercise that requires a burst of energy, and they also make us feel good.

-It is very common for people to say they feel great after a session which is partly due to these energising endorphins.
+It is common for people to say they feel great after a session, partly due to these energising endorphins.
 This is also one of the reasons exercise is a great way to support your everyday stresses.
-Interestingly due to the low-impact nature of Pilates, it doesn’t put excess stress on the body meaning it causes less fatigue and helps to maintain that energised feeling.
+Interestingly, due to the low-impact nature of Pilates, it doesn’t put excess stress on the body, meaning it causes less fatigue and helps to maintain that energised feeling.

 Want to feel these benefits for yourself?